 Amazingly, Marilyn Monroe's very narrow spike heels don't get stuck or break in the subway grating that she stands on it in the movie's most famous scene, although this was a universal problem, at the time, for the countless women wearing that very popular style heel in New York City in that era.

 An important promotional campaign was released for this film, including a 52-foot-high cutout of Marilyn Monroe (from the blowing dress scene) erected in front of Loews State Theater, in New York City's Times Square.

 The original Broadway production of "The Seven Year Itch" by George Axelrod opened at the Fulton Theater on November 20, 1952 and ran for 1141 performances.
 Tom Ewell reprises his role in the movie.
 The play's author collaborated on the screenplay for the movie version.

-The New York movie theater showing Creature from the Black Lagoon (1954) was really showing the Leslie Caron musical Lili (1953) at the time; the side of the theater visible to viewers had the 'Creature' title on the marquee (along with a standee of monster and maiden on top of it), but the front of the theater marque (not visible) was still listing 'Lili'.
-A photo of the theater will all "conflicting" marquees visible was tacked up in the Fox photo department for decades.
+The New York movie theater that's supposedly showing Creature from the Black Lagoon (1954) was really showing the Leslie Caron movie Lili (1953) at the time; the side of the theater visible to viewers had the "Creature" title on the marquee (along with a standee of monster and maiden on top of it), but the front of the theater marque (not visible) was still listing "Lili".
+A photo of the theater with all "conflicting" marquees visible was tacked up in the Fox photo department for decades.

 The air conditioners so central to the film's plot were Emerson units from the 1954 model year--a Custom model for the living room and Compact models elsewhere.
 The Emerson logo was removed from the living room unit for filming.

 In one of Richard's fantasies, Helen says that Kruhulik was really a private detective named Johnny Dollar.
 This is a reference to a radio drama titled "Yours Truly, Johnny Dollar" that ran on CBS from 1949 to 1962, with a hiatus from September, 1954, to October, 1955.